-Caroline Loewy has been a member of our Board of Directors since December 2016.
-Ms. Lowey is a biopharmaceutical and financial executive with over 25 years of experience in the field.
+Caroline Loewy has been a member of our Board since December 2016.
+Ms. Loewy is a biopharmaceutical and financial executive with over 25 years of experience in the field.
 She is a consultant providing strategic advisory services for biopharmaceutical companies.
-Ms. Loewy is a board member of PhaseBio Pharmaceuticals, Inc. and Aptose Biosciences Inc. She was a Co-Founder and the Chief Business Officer and Chief Financial Officer of Achieve Life Sciences, as well as a consultant providing strategic advisory services for biopharmaceutical companies.
-Caroline has previously held the position of Chief Financial Officer of both public and private biopharmaceutical companies including Tobira Therapeutics (acquired by Allergan Inc. in 2016) from 2012 to 2014, Corcept Therapeutics from 2008 to 2011, and Poniard Pharmaceuticals.
-Prior to her roles in company management, Caroline spent 11 years as a senior biotechnology equity research analyst at Morgan Stanley and Prudential Securities.
-Caroline has leveraged her experience in the medical arena and financial expertise to benefit those affected by rare disease.
-She is a founding board member of the Global Genes Project, one of the leading rare disease patient advocacy organizations in the world, and is a member of the National Advisory Council of the Translational Genomics Research Institute (TGen) Center for Rare Childhood Disorders.
-Caroline is also a founding board member of the KCNQ2 Cure Alliance, promoting education and research into the rare disorder affecting her son.
+Ms. Loewy is a board member of PhaseBio Pharmaceuticals, Inc. and Aptose Biosciences Inc. She was a Co-Founder and served as the Chief Business Officer and Chief Financial Officer of Achieve Life Sciences (acquired by OncoGenex Pharmaceuticals, Inc. in 2017) from 2015 to 2017.
+Ms. Loewy has previously held the position of Chief Financial Officer of both public and private biopharmaceutical companies including Tobira Therapeutics (acquired by Allergan Inc. in 2016) from 2012 to 2014, Corcept Therapeutics from 2008 to 2011, and Poniard Pharmaceuticals from 2006 to 2008.
+Prior to her roles in company management, Ms. Loewy spent 11 years as a senior biotechnology equity research analyst at Morgan Stanley and Prudential Securities.
+Ms. Loewy has leveraged her experience in the medical arena and financial expertise to benefit those affected by rare disease.
+She is a founding board member of the Global Genes Project, one of the leading rare disease patient advocacy organizations in the world and is a member of the National Advisory Council of the Translational Genomics Research Institute (TGen) Center for Rare Childhood Disorders.
+Ms. Loewy is also a founding board member of the KCNQ2 Cure Alliance, promoting education and research into the rare disorder affecting her son.
 Ms. Loewy holds a B.A. from the University of California, Berkeley, and a MBA/MS from Carnegie Mellon University.

 Paul F. Truex has been a member of our Board since April 2016.
 Mr. Truex is Executive Chairman of the Board of Anthera Pharmaceuticals.
 He served as Director and Chief Executive Officer of Anthera, from 2004 to 2016.
 Prior to founding Anthera, Mr. Truex served as a founder, Director, President and Chief Executive Officer of Peninsula Pharmaceuticals, Inc., from the commencement of its operations in October 2001 until December 2005 after which Peninsula was acquired in a series of transactions by Johnson and Johnson and Forest Laboratories.
 Prior to Peninsula Pharmaceuticals, Mr. Truex was Vice President of Commercial Development for Versicor, Inc. (acquired by Pfizer) from April 2000 to September 2001.
 From July 1997 to April 2000, Mr. Truex worked at Eli Lilly and Company where he served in various marketing and sales roles.
 Mr. Truex obtained his M.B.A. in marketing and finance from Indiana University and a B.A. in economics from the University of Waterloo.
 Mr. Truex is also the Chairman and a director of Milestone Pharmaceuticals, Inc. and previously served as a director of Trius Therapeutics, Inc. from June 2008 until September 2013.